maidsafe/docs/core-concepts/data-types.md

 **How it works:**

 A Private Archive takes a different approach to privacy than its public counterpart.
 Instead of just storing references to where files live on the network, it actually embeds the complete data maps for each file within the archive itself.
 This means the archive becomes more like a self-contained package—you still upload your files as chunks first, but then the archive stores the detailed instructions for reassembling those chunks internally rather than just pointing to them.
 The entire archive gets encrypted before being stored as chunks, ensuring that even the file organization and metadata remain private.
 This gives you both the convenience of organized file collections and enhanced privacy protection.

+More on Private Archives in the [Private Archive API Reference](../api-reference/autonomi-client/private-archive.md)

 ### Register